baus/install-discourse/README.md

 Discourse is [web forum software](http://discourse.org) by [Jeff Atwood](http://codinghorror.com/) ([et](http://eviltrout.com/) [al.](http://samsaffron.com/)).
 Considering the
 state of forum software, and Jeff's previous success with StackOverflow, I'm confident it is going to be a success.
-With that said it is still in a very early state, and if you are not an experienced Linux or Ruby on Rails administration, getting a Discourse site up and running can be a bit daunting.
+With that said, if you are not an experienced Linux or Ruby on Rails administration, getting a Discourse site up and running can be daunting.

 Hopefully the document will be useful for someone who has some Linux administration experience and wants to run and administrate their own server.
 I am erring on the side of verbosity.

 ### Create DigitalOcean VPS with Ubuntu 12.10x64